fdeblasio/pokeemerald-expansion/notes.md

 ## To Do:
 ### Hack-specific
-- Merge README.md into CHANGES.md
+- Merge CHANGES_OLD.md into CHANGES.md
 - Add postgame encounters into Hoenn Dex
+- Add notes for postgame encounters merged in from develop
+    - Or add more postgame encounters
 - Figure out what to do with extra 3 Regi spots
     - Raikou could move to New Mauville but then Ancient Tomb would still be an open spot
     - Move Zeraora to New Mauville and Darkrai to Navel Rock?